asdf-vm/asdf/docs/core-manage-asdf.md

 ```shell
 echo -e "\n. $(brew --prefix asdf)/asdf.sh" >> ~/.zshrc
 ```
+**OR** use a ZSH Framework plugin like [asdf for oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/asdf) which will source this script and setup completions.

-?> Completions will need to be [configured as per Homebrew's instructions](https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh).
+?> Completions are configured by either a ZSH Framework `asdf` or  will need to be [configured as per Homebrew's instructions](https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh).

 ### --Docsify Select Default--